United States (Beaverton)

 Global sportswear giant Nike has unveiled a hijab designed for female Muslim athletes… and the press went wild.

-Already sparking a flurry of headlines, in 2018 the Nike Pro Hijab is expected to be welcomed by women who have been competing in sporting events wearing hijabs made from traditional fabrics which suffer from a lack of breathability, weight and the potential to shift during action.
+After sparking a flurry of headlines, the Nike Pro Hijab was launched at the end of 2017 – and was welcomed by women who have been competing in sporting events wearing hijabs made from traditional fabrics which suffer from a lack of breathability, weight and the potential to shift during action.
 Nike tackles these problems by making their hijabs out of lightweight polyester fabric that is stretchy and adjustable, allowing the athlete to adapt the garment to fit their head and their sport.

 Advocating inclusiveness, the company declared in a statement, “the Nike Pro Hijab has been a year in the making but its impetus can be traced much further back to Nike’s founding mission, to serve athletes, with the signature addendum: ‘If you have a body, you’re an athlete.'”
 The cultural shift that is seeing more women embracing sport is looking set to continue which will hopefully make it easier for a new generation of female athletes to pursue sports professionally.